kalisio/kaabah/docs/how-does-it-work/README.md

 - analyze the cluster metrics using [Grafana](https://grafana.com/)

 ::: tip Note
 The access to the UI of the different services is protected using Basic Authentication.
-The
 :::

 In addition, **Kaabah** lets you extend this stack to add the services of your choice.
 See the [Extending the services](./how-to-use-it/advanced-usage.md#extending-the-services) section to learn how to do it.